valentinmaxime/dockerised-swizzin/README.md

 **Note**: The order of packages is important.
 See [https://swizzin.ltd/guides/advanced-setup](https://swizzin.ltd/guides/advanced-setup).

+### Swizzin Jackett Configuration

+In order to connect Jackett with other trackers, you can folow this doc : https://swizzin.ltd/applications/jackett#connect-to-other-clients.

 #### Docker Compose Configuration

 Edit the `docker-compose.yml` to set up necessary configurations for Swizzin (optional):